KentoHardRok/ostensible.info/content/Networking Info/Securing the Config copy.md

 ```

 ### Use TACACS+
 Just use it already, it can be free.
 There are tutorials, use it for user/admin authentication on your network devices.
-Radius is also an option but it only encryps the password where as TACACS+ encrypts the whole TCP payload.
+Radius is also an option but it only encrypts the password where as TACACS+ encrypts the whole TCP payload.
 Here are the commands needed to enable TACACS+ on a cisco device:
 ```cisco
 aaa new-model
 aaa authentication login default group tacacs+ enable